rodjek/rspec-puppet/README.md

 ```

 Resources declared outside of the module being tested (i.e. forge dependencies)
 are automatically removed from the coverage report.
-There is one exception for
-this though: **prior to Puppet 4.6.0**, resources created by functions
-(create\_resources(), ensure\_package(), etc) did not have the required
-information in them to determine which manifest they came from and so can not
-be excluded from the coverage report.

 ## Related projects

 * [puppetlabs_spec_helper](https://github.com/puppetlabs/puppetlabs_spec_helper): shared spec helpers to setup puppet
-* [rspec-puppet-augeas](https://github.com/domcleal/rspec-puppet-augeas): RSpec tests for Augeas resources inside Puppet manifests
-* [jimdo-rspec-puppet-helpers](https://github.com/Jimdo/jimdo-rspec-puppet-helpers): Tests the contents of a file with a source
-* Ease development of specs
-  * [puppet-catalog_rspec](https://github.com/enterprisemodules/puppet-catalog_rspec): Dump the Puppet Catalog as RSpec code at compile time
-  * [create_specs](https://github.com/alexharv074/create_specs.git): A different implementation that takes a compiled catalog and writes out RSpec code with various options
 * Fact providers
-  * [rspec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts): Simplify your unit tests by looping on every supported Operating System and populating facts.
+  * [rspec-puppet-facts](https://github.com/voxpupuli/rspec-puppet-facts): Simplify your unit tests by looping on every supported Operating System and populating facts.
-  * [rspec-puppet-osmash](https://github.com/Aethylred/rspec-puppet-osmash): Provides Operation System hashes and validations for rspec-puppet
-  * [puppet_spec_facts](https://github.com/danieldreier/puppet_spec_facts): Gem to provide puppet fact hashes for rspec-puppet testing

 For a list of other module development tools see [DevX Tools](https://puppetlabs.github.io/content-and-tooling-team/tools/), or from our trusted Voxpupuli community [here](https://voxpupuli.org/plugins/).

+## Reporting bugs or incorrect results

+If you find a bug in Puppet Lint or its results, please create an issue in the repo issues tracker.
+Bonus points will be awarded if you also include a patch that fixes the issue.

+## Development

+If you run into an issue with this tool or would like to request a feature you can raise a PR with your suggested changes.
+Alternatively, you can raise a Github issue with a feature request or to report any bugs.
+Every other Tuesday the DevX team holds office hours in the Puppet Community Slack, where you can ask questions about this and any other supported tools.
+This session runs at 15:00 (GMT/BST) for about an hour.

+If you have problems getting this tool up and running, please contact Support.

+## Thank you

+Many thanks to the original author of rspec-puppet Tim Sharpe (@rodjek).